ToddHartmann/patches/README.md

 Tbestbrofbraz
 ---
 I approached brass from the FM side.
 I approached brass from the subtractive side.
-I noticed that they each had what the other lacked, a problem easily solved by [Surge's scenes!](https://surge-synthesizer.github.io/manual/#the-scene-concept) It is the "Best of Both Brass" because of its two sides.
+They each had what the other lacked, a problem easily solved by [Surge's scenes!](https://surge-synthesizer.github.io/manual/#the-scene-concept) It is the "Best of Both Brass" because of its two sides.

+It handles all brass in [Surgerstition](Superstition.mp3)

 Tchime.fxp
 Tefbelmo.fxp